torproject/sbws/DEPLOY.rst

     Determine if the sbws client and server can be on the same machine.
     Replace all instances of **XX2** with the answer.

+.. todo:: mark the terms here as terms for :doc:`glossary`?

+.. note:: maybe add here terms from :doc:`glossary`?

 So you want to run sbws for yourself.
 You will need